Slave-Trading in the Old South

 Capt.
 J. Thompson Brown of the Confederate artillery, for nearly half a century a very successful real estate agent and auctioneer in Richmond, remembered 15 of these traders, 4 of the private jailors and 9 of the auctioneers.
-"I return the list [from the Directory for 1852] you sent me with [my] (X) cross-mark opposite the names of those I personally knew were "nigger- traders," as they were called by the vulgar...fo' de war."
+"I return the list [from the Directory for 1852] you sent me with [my] (X) cross-mark opposite the names of those I personally knew were 'nigger-traders', as they were called by the vulgar...'fo' de war'.
 I personally knew...Ed.
-D. Eacho, Newton M. Lee, E. A. J. Clopton and others." — Letter of July 30, 1917, to the author.
+D. Eacho, Newton M. Lee, E. A. J. Clopton and others." —Letter of July 30, 1917, to the author.

 Bancroft's book thus became a "definitive study of the domestic slave trade" for decades.
 The book has a recognizable quality of "moral outrage" but "the evidence he presents has stood the test of time...research that followed has confirmed many of his points."
 Contemporary researchers continue to draw on Bancroft's work: a journalist-turned-local historian studying newspaper coverage of slavery in East Tennessee wrote in 2022 that while doing his research, "I bought several books on slavery, the best of which was one titled Slave Trading and the Old South[sic], printed in 1931."

 Slave Trading in the Old South was reprinted in 1959 by Ungar, with an introduction by Allan Nevins, and again in 1996, by the University of South Carolina Press, with an introduction by Michael Tadman.
-According to historian Jacob E. Cooke in 1959, other unpublished Bancroft manuscripts on the history of American slavery "can stand comparison, not disadvantageously, with any history of the South yet published.
+According to historian Jacob E. Cooke in 1959, other unpublished Bancroft manuscripts on the history of American slavery "can stand comparison, not disadvantageously, with any history of the South yet published."
 The Frederic Bancroft papers are held in the Columbia University Libraries.

+Legacy and historiography

+Although Slave-Trading in the Old South was published in 1931, contemporary scholars continue to consider it one of the seminal works in the study of the domestic slave trade in the United States.
+Much subsequent scholarship, including that of Michael Tadman, Steven Dale, Joshua Rothman, and Alexandra Finley, has expanded on Bancroft's original findings or corroborated them with new data.
+The book also played a significant role in shifting the historiographical focus away from pro-slavery narratives toward a systematic examination of the slave trade and its economic role in the American South.

+Uses of the book by contemporary scholars

+The book continues to be cited as a reference source in studies of the internal slave trade.
+Contemporary scholars in the fields of economic history, social history, and slavery studies have repeatedly used the data and documentation collected by Bancroft, and have considered it the starting point for much new research on slave markets, merchant networks, and forced slave movement.